 - Not all cats are sociable.
 Do your best to at least put your eyes on the cat at every visit you’re there.

 - Cats love cleanliness.
 You might find the client leaves you a few clean bowls out so you won’t refill a dirty one.
 We generally use the same bowl over and over but we clean it well at every visit.
-Wet food dries on hard so it sometimes needs a soaking first and that’s when a second bowl comes in handy.
-Plus I tend to think the family will look at their untouched bowls and wonder.
+Then again, some wet food dries as hard as cement so the bowl sometimes needs a soaking while we do the rest of our call and that’s when a second bowl comes in handy.
+Plus I tend to think the family will look at their untouched bowls and wonder what we did.

 - Leave your workplace clean when you leave.
 You can keep your washed fork or spoon and food bowl on a paper towel on the counter…but never leave dirty dishes in the sink to do the next day.
 Either a friend, the house cleaner, or the client himself will suddenly return out of the blue and you’ll be mortified.
 (You’ll be amazed how many times clients come home early!
 The nerve of them!)

 - Water dishes need to be rinsed thoroughly and wiped out.
 They build up with a slimy layer within a day and the dish no longer looks sparkling clean either.